QASA: Quality-Aware Semantic Augmentation for Robust Multimodal Sentiment Analysis: Related Work

 \subsection{Data Augmentation and Diffusion Models}

-To alleviate data scarcity in multimodal learning, prior work has explored data augmentation and generative approaches to expand training distributions.
-Traditional augmentation methods mainly operate on low-level statistical features and have limited ability to introduce high-level semantic diversity while preserving affective consistency \citep{shorten2021survey,mumuni2022augmentation}.
-With the emergence of generative models, diffusion models have been adopted for image, video, and speech generation due to their stable training dynamics and high-fidelity outputs, and have shown potential for augmentation in low-resource or imbalanced settings \citep{ho2020ddpm,trabucco2023effectivedataaugmentation}.
-Diffusion-based techniques further enable temporally coherent video editing and zero-shot voice conversion, facilitating multimodal data synthesis \citep{qi2023fatezero,liu2024zeroshotvc_diffusiontransformers}.
+Prior studies have explored various augmentation and generative techniques to broaden training distributions in order to address data scarcity in multimodal learning \cite{Shorten2019,alkhushayni2025multilingual}.
+Traditional methods typically operate on low-level statistical features and struggle to introduce high-level semantic diversity without compromising sentiment consistency \cite{mumuni2022data}.
+With the emergence of generative models, diffusion models have gained attention for their stable training dynamics and high-fidelity outputs, demonstrating strong augmentation potential in low-resource and imbalanced scenarios \cite{NEURIPS2020_4c5bcfec,zhang2024reconstructing}.

-However, diffusion-generated samples exhibit noticeable quality variation.
-Prior work reports that generated outputs may introduce visual artifacts, prosodic distortion, or semantic drift, especially when applied across multiple modalities \citep{trabucco2023effectivedataaugmentation}.
-In MSA, such inconsistencies can corrupt affective cues and interfere with optimization.
-Nevertheless, most diffusion-based augmentation methods incorporate generated samples without explicit quality modeling or automatic filtering \citep{trabucco2023effectivedataaugmentation,islam2024diffusemix}.
-Although recent attempts utilize unimodal priors or training dynamics to mitigate noise \citep{Wang_2025_CVPR,li2025gendataagent}, they still lack explicit verification of cross-modal alignment.
-In contrast, our work introduces a data-level quality-aware mechanism that evaluates semantic consistency and cross-modal alignment, enabling diffusion-generated samples to contribute to multimodal sentiment training in a more reliable and controlled manner.